+44 1792 602313

 Bydd y modiwl hwn yn darparu cyflwyniad bras i gysyniadau sylfaenol ym maes bioleg celloedd Ewcaryotig, gan ymchwilio i darddiad y gell, strwythur y gell a chelloedd arbenigol a chelloedd mewn clefyd.
 Bydd ffocws cyffredinol ar gelloedd dynol drwy gydol y modiwl, gan gyfeirio at organebau eraill yn ôl yr angen.
 Bydd myfyrwyr yn cael profiad ymarferol o nodi celloedd, gwahaniaethu rhwng gwahanol gelloedd dynol a rhywogaethau o anifeiliaid.

 This module will give assignments designed to build on essay writing and oral presentation skills introduced in level 1.
 It will also develop critical evaluation, analysis skills for the understanding of peer-reviewed research papers.

 This module is designed to develop the skills required for students of biochemistry.
 Students meet with tutors and will be given a series of assignments designed to develop skills in key areas including essay writing, presentation and analysis of research papers.

-The Introduction to Human Genetics and Genomics module is a subject-specific lecture-based module in the MSc Genomic Medicine programme.
+The Introduction to Human Genetics and Genomics module is a subject-specific module in the MSc Genomic Medicine programme.
 This unit will provide essential and contemporary knowledge relating to genetic science and genetic disease.
-The module will prepare participants to understand disease genetics, how genomic medicine can be utilised to elucidate disease mechanisms and biology, and appreciate the fundamentals of Information Governance in the context of genomic medicine.
-It will also provide core knowledge underpinning later modules in bioinformatics and statistics.
+The module will prepare participants to understand disease genetics, how genomic medicine can be utilised to elucidate disease mechanisms and biology in the context of genomic medicine.
+It will provide core knowledge underpinning later modules in bioinformatics and statistics.
 This module will serve as a foundation for those wishing to advance their careers within the NHS in genomic medicine.